 These folklore fairies are not known to play nice.
 According to legends, bluebells ring to call the fairies.
 If a human hears this bell, they will be visited by fairies and face an untimely death.
 Similarly, children with a desire to pick bluebells are warned that if they do, they will likely disappear, never to be seen again.

 Apart from these dark and twisted warnings, bluebells are beloved across the UK and in Europe – somewhat of an unofficial national flower.
 Walking through bluebell fields is a wonderful pastime.
 But, beware not to disturb the fairies, or face the consequences.

 While used as garden plants often, most bluebells are found in the wild.
 More than half of these wild bluebells can be found in woodlands around England.
 While their origin story is somewhat unclear, people believe these bluebell woodlands started springing up following the end of the last ice age.

 Due to their age – some are known to be hundreds of years old – these spaces are usually protected to prevent their decline.
 In some areas, these bulbs are considered endangered in their natural habitats.
 As a result, it is illegal to remove bluebell bulbs from the wild and plant them in your own garden or sell them off, according to the Wildlife and Countryside Act of the United Kingdom.

 While part of the same genus, English bluebells and Spanish bluebells are not the same plant.
 This distinction is important, as Spanish bluebells tend to be more invasive in some regions than their English counterparts.

-Both plants look quite similar but can be easily distinguished in spring by their flowers.
+Both plants look quite similar but can be easily distinguished in spring by their flower type.
 English bluebell flowers are darker and curl over whereas Spanish bluebell flowers are lighter and remain upright.
 English bluebells are also slightly shorter than Spanish ones.